heythakur/UiPath-ACME-WorkItems-Automation/README.md

 Follow these 3 simple steps to use this project:

-1. Make a folder named "ACME" in UiPath Orchestrator within your account.
+1. Make a folder named `ACME` in UiPath Orchestrator within your account.
-2. Create a queue named "workItem" in the "ACME" folder in Orchestrator.
+2. Create a queue named `workItem` in the `ACME` folder in Orchestrator.
 3. Open the [Main.xaml](Main.xaml) file of this project, 'RE_for_ACME', in UiPath Studio using the same account in which the queue and folder were created.
 Then, run the project.